Skip advert

 The GV60 Magma will presumably carry over some of its sister cars’ more novel features, such as their trick virtual gearbox.
 The technology is designed to create a more engaging driving experience, by having drivers pull on the paddles on the steering wheel like they’re going through the gears in a petrol hot hatch or SUV, and the powertrain then adjusts the torque output to deliver a small jolt, like an actual gearchange.

-The Ioniq 5 N also offers several synthesised sound effects, including even a turbocharged four-cylinder petrol engine’s exhaust note, to make the driving experience more immersive.
-However we expect the GV60 Magma to provide a unique soundtrack.
+The Ioniq 5 N also offers several synthesised sound effects, including one based on the i30 N’s turbocharged four-cylinder exhaust note, to make the driving experience more immersive.
+However, we expect the GV60 Magma to provide a unique soundtrack.

 Genesis intends to launch a high-performance Magma version of every model in its line-up, starting with the GV60.
-Johnson wants the Magma models to deliver “a new unique combination with the Korean premium feeling – which is quite unique and special – and European driving dynamics.”
+Johnson wants these models to deliver “a new unique combination with the Korean premium feeling – which is quite unique and special – and European driving dynamics.”

 Will you be ordering a Genesis GV60 Magma?
 Tell us your thoughts in the comments section below...